-- B1 $\rho$ is bound outside the smallest enclosing lambda abstraction (and this lambda abstraction is not the right-hand side of a declaration of a region-polymorphic function that has $\rho$ as formal parameter): use attop (see Figure 12.2) - B2 $\rho$ is bound by a letregion expression inside the smallest enclosing function: use atbot if no locally live variable at the allocation point has $\rho$ free in its region-annotated type scheme with place (Section 6.2), and use attop otherwise (see Figure 12.3)
+- B1 ρ is bound outside the smallest enclosing lambda abstraction (and this lambda abstraction is not the right-hand side of a declaration of a region-polymorphic function that has ρ as formal parameter): use attop (see Figure 12.2) - B2 ρ is bound by a let region expression inside the smallest enclosing function: use atbot if no locally live variable at the allocation point has ρ free in its region-annotated type scheme with place (Section 6.2), and use attop otherwise (see Figure 12.3)

-B3 (first attempt) $\rho$ is a formal parameter of a region-polymorphic function whose right-hand side is the smallest enclosing lambda abstraction: use sat, if no locally live variable at the allocation point has $\rho$ free in its region-annotated type scheme with place, and use attop otherwise (see Figure 12.4).
+B3 (first attempt) ρ is a formal parameter of a region-polymorphic function whose right-hand side is the smallest enclosing lambda abstraction: use sat, if no locally live variable at the allocation point has ρ free in its region-annotated type scheme with place, and use attop otherwise (see Figure 12.4).

 '''

-letregion \rho

-in ... (fn pat \Rightarrow ... at \rho ...)

-end

-fun f at \rho_1 [\rho] =

-(fn x => (fn y => ... at \rho ...)at \rho_2)at \rho_1
+let region \rho in ... (fn pat => ... at \rho...) end fun f at \rho_1 [\rho] = (fn x => (fn y => ... at \rho ...)at \rho_2)at \rho_1

 '''

-Figure 12.2: Two typical situations where $\mathtt{at} \rho$ is turned into $\mathtt{attop} \rho$ by rule B1.
+Figure 12.2: Two typical situations where at ρ is turned into attop ρ by rule B1.

 '''

-(fn pat \Rightarrow \dots

-letregion \rho

-in ... at \rho \dots l \dots
+(fn pat \Rightarrow \dots let region \rho in ... at \rho \dots l \dots end ...

-end ...

 '''

 Figure 12.3: The situation considered in B2.
-If no locally live variable l has $\rho$ occurring in its region-annotated type scheme with place, replace at $\rho$ by atbot $\rho$ , otherwise by attop $\rho$ .
+If no locally live variable l has ρ occurring in its region-annotated type scheme with place, replace at ρ by atbot ρ , otherwise by attop ρ .

-The motivation for (B1) is that if $\rho$ is declared non-locally, then we do not attempt to find out whether $\rho$ contains live data (this would require a more sophisticated analysis.)
+The motivation for (B1) is that if ρ is declared non-locally, then we do not attempt to find out whether ρ contains live data (this would require a more sophisticated analysis.)

 The intuition behind (B2) is as follows.
-Region inference makes sure that the region-annotated type of a variable always contains free in it region variables for all the regions that the value bound to the variable needs when fun f at $\rho_0$ [ $\rho$ , ...] = (fn pat => ... at $\rho$ ....l...)
+Region inference makes sure that the region-annotated type of a variable always contains free in it region variables for all the regions that the value bound to the variable needs when used.
+The lifetime of the region bound to ρ is given by the let region expression, which is in the same function as the allocation point.
+Thus, if no locally live variable at the allocation point has ρ free in its region-annotated type scheme with place, then ρ really does not contain any live value at that allocation point.

+fun f at

+$$\rho_0$$

+[ρ , ...] = (fn pat => ...at ρ ...l...)

 Figure 12.4: The situation considered in B3.
-If no locally live variable l has in its region-annotated type scheme with place a region variable that may be aliased with $\rho$ , replace at $\rho$ by sat $\rho$ , otherwise by attop $\rho$ .
+If no locally live variable l has in its region-annotated type scheme with place a region variable that may be aliased with ρ , replace at ρ by sat ρ , otherwise by attop ρ .